 Q. Best place for a long weekend brunch?

 A. Little Beast – it’s gotta be the Chinese and Mexican lunch at Little Beast!
-It’s out of this world.
+It’s out of this world (now closed).

 Q. Best cafés for coffee in Bangkok?

 A. Wonderwall – great drip coffee.
 Friendly staff.